port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/aws/aws-exporter/aws-exporter.md

 # AWS Exporter

 :::warning Deprecated
-This exporter is deprecated and will be removed in the future.
+This exporter is deprecated, Port will discontinue support for organizations using it by Q2 2025.

 To integrate Port with AWS, use the [Ocean AWS integration](/build-your-software-catalog/sync-data-to-catalog/cloud-providers/aws/).
 :::